GUIDE Bird-Watching in Japan Rare and spectacular sights await keen birders

 Protecting birds' habitats is a priority, and there are 190 designated Important Bird Areas (IBAs) in Japan, identified by BirdLife International to ensure their conservation.
 According to the charity, there are 446 bird species in Japan, 49 of which are globally threatened and 21 are endemic.
 It identifies three Endemic Bird Areas in Japan—the Izu Islands , Ogasawara Islands and Nansei Islands.

 The stars of this cluster of islands as far as bird-watchers are concerned are Hachijojima and Miyakejima.
 Izu thrush make their homes in the gardens and forested areas of Hachijojima, where keen birders will also find Iijima warblers and Izu robins.
 Other birds to look out for are white thrushes, Pleske's warblers, Pacific swifts and white-throated needletails.
 On Miyakejima, you'll find most of the same species as well as Owston's tits, Japanese black woodpigeons, Japanese pygmy woodpeckers, Eurasian wrens and Japanese white-eyes.
-The islands can be reached in around six and a half hours by ferry from Tokyo.
+Hachijojima can be reached in around ten hours by ferry from Tokyo, and Miyakejima can be reached in around six and a half hours.

 This island chain encompasses nearly 200 islands, stretching between Kyushu and Taiwan.
 Its subtropical environments attract species you won't find elsewhere in Japan, such as the cinnamon bittern.
 It's also home to species unique to these islands, including the Amami woodcock, and northern Okinawa's rare Pryer's woodpecker.
-But, no ornithologist should travel to Nansei Islands without trying to seek out the Okinawa rail.
+But, no ornithologist should travel to the main island of Okinawa without trying to seek out the Okinawa rail.
 This reclusive, flightless bird was only discovered in 1981 and is a prized spot for keen birders.

 After becoming extinct in Japan in 2003, the crested ibis was reintroduced from China.
 Artificially bred pairs were released into the wild on Sado Island off the coast of Niigata in 2008.
 Since then, the population has shown promising signs, with more than 40 ibises born in the wild.